Reiikz/steam-workshop-puller/README.md

 Pulls out the workshop items you've installed for a given game

 ## How to use:
-php workshop-pull.php "<your workshop enabled game name goes here here>"
+php workshop-pull.php "your workshop enabled game name goes here here"

 ## Theory of operation
 The script downloads the steamapps list and searches for matching names, then it tests if there's a workshop option on the app's page.